mshunger/prebunking_HICSS/README.md

 This is our official GitHub-Repository for the publication *Immunize the Public against Disinformation Campaigns: Developing a Framework for Analyzing the Macrosocial Effects of Prebunking Interventions*.

-In the **notebook** folder, you can find the code inside a Jupyter Notebook that we used to conduct our basic experiments.
+In the **notebook** folder, you can find a minimal working example of our model inside a Jupyter Notebook.
 Please refer to the comments inside the code to understand how to use the model and recreate our experiments.
 In the `env.yml` and `setup.py` you can find all dependencies required to run the model.

 ## Reference